flox/flox/cli/flox/doc/flox-show.md

 ## Search Options

 `<search-term>`
-:   package name to search for
+:   package name to show details for

 # EXAMPLES: